Loben Maund: Ark Royal and afterward

 On 19 April 1941 Maund succeeded Captain Cedric Holland in command of the aircraft carrier HMS Ark Royal, taking part in the operation to sink the battleship Bismarck, for which he was made a Commander of the Order of the British Empire (CBE) on 14 October 1941; he also sailed with three Malta Convoys, receiving a second Mention in Despatches on 6 January 1942 for his part in Operation Halberd.
 On 13 November 1941 Ark Royal was hit by a torpedo from U-81; she eventually broke in two and sank the next morning.
 Following the sinking, a Board of Inquiry was established to investigate the loss.
 Based on its findings, Maund was court-martialled for negligence in February 1942.
 He was found guilty on two counts of negligence: one of failing to ensure that properly constituted damage control parties had remained on board after the general evacuation, and one of failing to ensure the ship was in a sufficient state of readiness to deal with possible damage.
 The board tempered their judgement with an acknowledgement that a high standard was being expected of Maund, and that he was primarily concerned with the welfare of his crew.

 On 17 May 1942 Maund was appointed Director of Combined Operations, Middle East, based at Alexandria, with the rank of acting rear admiral, receiving a third Mention in Despatches on 21 December 1943 for his part in Operation Husky - the Allied invasion of Sicily - in July 1943.
 Maund was officially placed on the Retired List on 8 July 1943; but on 25 August 1943, he was appointed Director of Combined Operations, India, based in Bombay: he arrived there on 16 October.
 Maund returned to the UK and from 1 October 1944 until July 1945 served as Rear-Admiral, Landing Ships and Craft.
 He was promoted to rear admiral on 1 March 1946.

 Post-naval career

 Maund became a director of the scientific instrument makers A. Kershaw & Sons, Ltd. of Leeds, and wrote a book Assault from the Sea, published in 1949 by Methuen & Co., London, which was his account of the development of the Royal Navy's landing craft and their use operationally between 1939 and 1945.
 Rear-Admiral Maund died at Fittleworth, Sussex, on 18 June 1957.

 Personal life

 Maund married Edith Mary Collins; they had two sons, Lieutenant Michael Richard Maund DSC, FAA, (1915–1943) and Loben Spencer, who died aged three years, one daughter Rosalind Mary born 1919.
 In 1933 he married Constance Alice Macartney Iredell.

+Loben Maund's brother Pilot Officer Geoffrey Richard Maund died of malaria in Indonesia, in 1942, while a prisoner of the Japanese.
+Another brother was Air Vice Marshal Arthur Clinton Maud who also died in 1942 and has an RAF memorial headstone in Brookwood Military Cemetery, Woking.